East Tennessee State Buccaneers football: History

 The 1996 ETSU football team led by Coach Mike Cavan had a record of 10–3 and participated for the first time in the NCAA Division I-AA playoffs, defeating Villanova in a first-round game.

 In 2003, ETSU decided to discontinue the football team due to financial reasons.
-The last game was played at home on Nov.
-22, 2003 against The Citadel.
+The last game was played at home on November 22, 2003, against The Citadel.
 ETSU won the game 16–13 with a last second field goal.
 The school further left the Southern Conference.

 On January 29, 2013, the Student Government Association voted 22–5 to a $125 per semester fee increase that would fund the re-instatement of the football program.
 University President Dr. Brian Noland, who was in attendance for the vote, said that fee would be sufficient to support football and Title IX requirements that support additional women's athletics.
 Noland crafted a football proposal to submit to the Tennessee Board of Regents (TBR).
 The Regents passed it in March 2013.

 On March 29, 2013, the TBR approved a $125 fee increase to reinstate football at ETSU.
 It had also become widely known across the campus that the Mini-Dome would not host home games.
-ETSU is building a brand new football stadium to play host to all of its home games.
+ETSU built a brand new football stadium to play host to all of its home games.
 On May 30, 2013, ETSU accepted an invitation to rejoin the Southern Conference in 2014 and reinstated football, with operations beginning shortly thereafter and the first class signed in 2014 in preparation for the first game in the 2015 season.